tbttin/rpn/README.md

 - Data type (`Node`) and `Stack` are separable.

-- Yeah, I decided to avoid **dynamic** memory allocation, it require a lot of memory management.
+- Yeah, I decided to avoid **dynamic** memory allocation, it require a lot of (multi-layers) memory management.

-  I chose to stick with static memory, it so simple.
+  I chose to stick with **automatic** memory allocation and **static** memory allocation, they are simple.

 - Operation orders in mathematics and in computer are not the same, there is no "standard rule".

-  But there may have one: whenever it is ambiguous, just use parentheses.
+  But there might have one: whenever it is ambiguous, just use parentheses.

 - Working with mathematics expression, it reinforces my mathematics area